 Reglass and digital printing

 Digital printing is a generic term to identify a printing system where the shape to be printed is generated through electronic processes and directly printed on the support to be printed.
-Among the different digital printing techniques, the most widespread laser printers and inkjet printers.
+Among the different digital printing techniques, the most widespread are laser printers and inkjet printers.

 Laser printers: this technology is used on office laser printers, classic copiers, and colour laser copiers.
 These machines are based on an electrostatic roller, that can be locally charged only in the areas where the supply of ink is necessary.
 The toner powder is attracted to the charged areas of the roller and then transferred to the paper.
 Very large and fast laser printers for printing large quantities of documents with variable data (bills, invoices, bank statements) are now widespread.

 The inkjet machines use a printing head able to release very small quantities of ink directly on the support drawing it from special tanks.
 Each droplet released is a point of the image to be printed.
 The printing head generally travels by different methods on the support to be printed.
-On this technology are based great part of the table printers for small formats (A4 or A3) or plotters for printing large formats (up to 6 meters in the width of the roller).
+This technology is based great part of the table printers for small formats (A4 or A3) or plotters for printing large formats (up to 6 meters in the width of the roller).
 The use of inkjet machines is widespread in digital printing centres and is expanding to stationery stores and printers.

 In the industrial printing (roll-to-roll) sector, digital printing machines generally use a geometry similar to that of an in-line flexographic machine, in which each printing unit (which in flexography includes the distribution of ink, the anilox roller, the plate-holding cylinder, and the counter-pressure roller) is replaced by an inkjet print head.

-These machines, with performances now similar to those of flexographic machines, they allow printing on reels of a width exceeding 1300 mm, at speeds above 150 m / min.
+These machines, with performances now similar to those of flexographic machines, allow printing on reels of a width exceeding 1300 mm, at speeds above 150 m / min.
 In these machines, there are no sleeve holder cylinders, but extremely light and performance rollers are needed, which Reglass is already developing thanks to its technology and experience.